kayak/redux-data-model/docs/docs/reduxIntegration.md

 ---
-name: Integrating with Redux/Redux Saga
+title: Integrating with Redux/Redux Saga
-route: /redux-integration
+id: redux-integration
 ---

-# Integrating with Redux/Redux Saga

 Before you can use a model in your components, you have to hook its model's reducers into redux.
 The same applies for hooking the subscribers and model's effects into redux-saga.
 For such do: